ga4gh/gks-common/schema/core-im/def/InformationEntity.rst

 **Computational Definition**

-An abstract (non-physical) entity that is about something.
-It represents the abstract 'information content' conveyed by physical or digital information artifacts like books, web pages, data tables, or photographs.
+An abstract (non-physical) entity that is about something - representing the underlying 'information content' conveyed by physical or digital information artifacts like books, web pages, data tables, or photographs.

 **Information Model**